Preventing transmission of MRSA from livestock to humans through competitive exclusion

 - Jaap Wagenaar, Utrecht University, Netherlands (Coordinator)

-- Marcus Claesson, University College Cork, Ireland
+- Marcus Claesson, University College Cork, Ireland (Partner)

-- Peadar Lawlor, Teagasc Environmental Research Centre, Ireland
+- Peadar Lawlor, Teagasc Environmental Research Centre, Ireland (Partner)

 - Thilo Borchardt, EW Nutrition GmbH, Germany (Partner)

+Pig farms act as reservoir of Livestock-Associated Methicillin-resistant Staphylococcus aureus (LA-MRSA).
+Through occupational exposure, farm workers are at risk for acquiring LA-MRSA.
+In countries with low-prevalent health care associated MRSA and community acquired MRSA, LA-MRSA adds considerably to the MRSA-burden for patients, health care staff, and finances.
+The recent observed adaptation of LA-MRSA to humans in Denmark highlights the need to reduce LA-MRSA colonization in pigs.
 The project aims to establish the effect of colonization resistance on the transmission of LA-MRSA from pigs to humans by i) identifying bacterial species that compete with LA-MRSA, ii) studying the efficacy of applying a nasal microflora for piglets, and iii) to estimate the risk reduction for MRSA transmission to humans due to a reduced shedding and environmental contamination.
 Currently, we analyzed our pilot study data in which the nasal microbiome of piglets was followed over a period of 42 days.
 We detected in total 15 bacterial species negatively correlated with Staphylococcus aureus and/or MRSA colonization.
 Because samples were not collected for culturing in the pilot, it functions primarily as a method to determine which timepoint is optimal to find competing bacteria.
 We completed the sampling phase of the full study and these samples are being analyzed.
 The strains will be isolated from samples of the investigated piglets.
 We will produce a nasal microflora carrying a mix of competing micro-organisms that will either prevent or strongly reduce colonization of MRSA in piglets.
 Finally we will use this microflora in a farm setting, the level of colonization of MRSA will be tracked in treated and untreated animals to assess the reduction in spread.